ethereum/trin/book/src/developers/core_concepts/archive_nodes.md

 block.

 - The transaction may call a contract, which may in turn call another contract (etc., ).
 The state of the contracts must be known (balance, nonce, bytecode, storage)
-- The transaction may reference the hash of a preceeding block (up to depth of 256 blocks)
+- The transaction may reference the hash of a preceding block (up to depth of 256 blocks)
-- The transaction may modify state that has already been modified in in the preceeding 99 transactions.
+- The transaction may modify state that has already been modified in the preceding 99 transactions.

 ## Would an Archive sub-protocol be of use?